marcustkl/Fall-Sensor-with-MTR-and-MAX78000/README.md

 * Install python modules: `pip install -r requirements.txt`

-* Run project: `python host_main.py --device <device>` where `--device` specifies the serial port associated with the MAX78000EVKIT USB-to-UART bridge
+* Run project: `python stream_acc_gyro_to_chip.py --device <device>` where `--device` specifies the serial port associated with the MAX78000EVKIT USB-to-UART bridge.
+Default value is `/dev/ttyUSB0` and is dependant on the USB port connected.

 ## Preparing the MetaTracker

-Ensure that the MetaTracker still has battery, by running `sudo python led.py`.
+To check that the battery inserted in the MetaTracker has power, run `sudo python led.py`.
 If the led on the MetaTracker does not light up, replace the battery in the tracker with a new CR2450 coin cell.

 MAC Address of MetaTracker: `C5:DE:74:B6:AC:5F`